-The planet’s atmosphere can reflect or absorb certain wavelengths of light as it passes through, introducing subtle changes that telescopes like the Very Large Telescope in Chile can pick up.
+The planet’s atmosphere can absorb certain wavelengths of light as it passes through, introducing subtle changes that telescopes like the Very Large Telescope in Chile can pick up.
 This technique is called transmission spectroscopy.
 Analyzing those changes, scientists reconstruct the atmosphere’s chemical makeup.

 In WASP-19b’s atmosphere, Sedaghati’s team found titanium oxide, water, and a thick, light-scattering haze.
 They also detected the presence of sodium.

 But it’s worth noting that this is not a direct observation of each substance’s spectral line — they are sort of blended together in the transmission spectrum they obtained from the star’s light.
 To disentangle the different chemical species, Sedaghati’s team had to match their observations to existing atmospheric models.
 To do so, they used a computer algorithm that shuffles several parameters, such as the planet’s temperature — as well as possible environmental scenarios such as presence or absence of clouds or haze — to come up with the chemical mix that would most likely produce the observed effects.

 Previous research has used similar methods to ferret out lighter elements such as hydrogen, carbon, sodium, and potassium in hot giant atmospheres.